 - Summer hosting opportunities (not all countries are available every year): Costa Rica, Japan, Finland, Norway, South Korea, New Zealand, China, IPYA.

-- Year-long hosting opportunities South Korea, Japan, Mexico, Eurasian countries
+- Year-long hosting opportunities & IPYA South Korea, Japan, European and Eurasian countries

 Since 1948, young people from the United States have traveled to countries on almost every continent.
 4-H age youth travel for one summer month to a country of their choice.
 Former Montana 4-H members, ages 18-30, live and work for three or six months with a series of host families in a country of their choice.
 In exchange, Montana families host delegates (see Hosting Opportunities for more information).
 This in-depth cultural experience is unique because participants truly "learn by doing."